-HiPP, Holle & Lebenswert are the gold standard in organic formula worldwide and improve reflux, colic and gas for your little one.
-Germany and Holland’s organic and bioland laws are stricter than America’s so these formulas are so much healthier, and according to one mom, “literally the next best thing after the breast!”
+HiPP & Holle are the gold standard in organic formula worldwide and can improve reflux, colic, eczema and gas for your little one.
+Holland’s organic and bioland laws are stricter than America’s so these formulas are so much healthier, and according to one mom, “literally the next best thing after the breast!”
 Order Here

 - Relieves colic

 - Relieves gas

 Holle baby milk formula can be used from birth onwards.
 Only premium quality Demeter certified milk is used to make the formulas.
 Foods which carry the Demeter label have been grown to strict biodynamic standards, in harmony with nature.
 The use of chemical and synthetic pesticides and fertilizers and GM technology are strictly prohibited in biodynamic agriculture, as is the addition of questionable ingredients during processing.
 Demeter farmers raise their animals in a uniquely humane and caring environment.
 For example, they don’t remove the cow’s horns~ a painful procedure for the animal.
 Horns are also involved in the cow’s digestive process and retaining them helps to maintain the milk’s quality.
 The result: Demeter raised cows produce wholesome and tasty milk, the ideal basis for Holle organic milk formulas.
 Holle formulas can be ordered in either a cow or goat base.
 There are differences in goat and cow milk proteins.

 Holle Cow Milk Proteins (for the easy baby weaning or supplementing breast milk.
 No starch.): Contain the milk proteins casein and lactalbumin.
 Many infants who have a cow milk allergy or sensitivity are reacting to these proteins.
 Infants often have trouble digesting casein and lactalbumin.
 When this happens, their bodies see the proteins as invaders and attack them.
 This causes inflammation in the gut, diarrhea or constipation, gas and acid reflux.